-The philosophical underpinnings of the AU Academic Awards were simply, that good deeds and achievements must be recognized and rewarded.
+The philosophical underpinnings of the AU Awards for Excellence were simply, that good deeds and achievements must be recognized and rewarded.
 The President had often expressed his wish to establish academic awards as incentives for the academic community.
 Evaluation of job performance for this purpose was undertaken.
 After a considerable length of time, the administrators decided to introduce the awards.
 These awards are aimed at both rewarding those for past performances and to encourage future efforts.

 As a reward, it demonstrates that those selected have met and surpassed the standards of excellence for the award given.
 The awards are also meant to encourage future efforts of not only those present recipients, but also others that take notice that they too, will be recognized for their superior performance.
-The AU Academic Awards are granted periodically to the selected few that meet the criteria for selection.
+The AU Awards for Excellence are granted annually to the selected few that meet the criteria for selection.

-The Six AU Academic Awards
+The Six AU Awards for Excellence

-There are altogether six AU Academic Awards.
+There are altogether six AU Awards for Excellence.
 Each award was named after an illustrious person found in Catholic Church history and also in memory of our predecessors who had worked long and hard to carry out their teaching mission.
-The AU Academic Awards Committee laid down the general policies governing each award in 1997.
-These
+The AU Awards for Excellence Committee laid down the general